Scenario 4: End-to-End Research Workflow

 After completing this scenario:

-• Contribute new pipelines to the library
+• Contribute new analysis modules to the library